klkkong/sphere/doc/sphinx/cfd.rst

 parallel lateral (:math:`x` and :math:`y`) boundaries are identical.
 A flow leaving through one side reappears on the opposite side.

-The top and bottom boundary conditions of the fluid grid can be either: 1) prescribed pressure (Dirichlet), or 2) prescribed velocity (Neumann).
-The (horizontal) velocities parallel to the boundaries may either be fixed to zero (no slip), or free to attain other values (free slip).
+The top and bottom boundary conditions of the fluid grid can be either: prescribed pressure (Dirichlet), or prescribed velocity (Neumann).
+The (horizontal) velocities parallel to the boundaries are free to attain other values (free slip).
 The Dirichlet boundary condition is enforced by keeping the value of :math:`\epsilon` constant at the boundaries, e.g.:

 .. math::
    \epsilon^{n+1}_{i_x,i_y,i_z = 1 \vee n_z}